 VR technologies are starting to open up remote access to sites around the world, and the application of immersive technologies are proliferating across the globe.
 The most creative of these projects include scientific information to make them more than simple replications – enhanced learning environments where scientific knowledge can inform the public about the past.
 Excitingly, this offers entirely new ways to learn from old sites, without damaging them.
 Continue reading from Smithsonian Magazine

 Click the links in the gallery below to visit CyArk and Google Arts & Culture's exhibit pages.
 All of their exhibits include virtual walk-throughs, 3D architectural and artifact modeling, and so much more - all extremely interactive!

 CyArk is a non profit organization founded in 2003 to digitally record, archive and share the world's cultural heritage and ensure that these places continue to inspire wonder and curiosity for decades to come.
 After 15 years in operation we have recorded over 200 monuments on all 7 continents.
 We assist those who work to manage and preserve these sites by providing engineering drawings and detailed maps to assist in critical conservation work and the active management of these sites.
 We archive the data using state of the art processes to ensure that this data continues to be available in a disaster recovery scenario, tomorrow or decades in the future.
-And we strive to share this data in powerful ways, including truly immersive experiences in Virtual Reality that convey the power of these places, transporting users that may never have a chance to experience them and inspiring others to make the journey.
-(Continue Reading from Google Arts & Culture)
+Continue reading from Google Arts & Culture